andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 ---
 Stata has been my preferred tool for managing health registry data for epidemiological research over the last 5-6 years.
 It has some really efficient commands for combining data from different registries and reshaping them to fit your statistical needs.
 Once you get the hang of it, Stata absolutely excels at data management.

 But the devil is in the detail, and in this case, the devil is hiding in the word *once*.
 Because the learning curve can be steep with Stata.
-And you can quickly lose track of things when you are trying to combine the data on 100,000 patients from the "t_population" file with their 1,000,000 hospital contacts from "t_adm".
-And then you need to combine each hospital contact with 5-10 diagnosis codes from "t_diag" and perhaps even some surgical procedures from "t_opr".
+And you can quickly lose track of things when you are trying to combine the data on 100,000 patients with data on their 1,000,000 hospital contacts, which are again linked to 10,000,000 diagnosis codes and surgery codes.
 This is this the point where you wish you were a 'real researcher'.
-You know, wearing a coat, doing cool stuff in the lab and, critically, being able to manage your dataset in a single spreadsheet.
-But I digress.
+You know, wearing a coat, doing cool stuff in the lab and being able to manage the data of your 20 patients in a single spreadsheet.

-Don't panic, just because your dataset is huge and messy.
-99% of your data problems can be solved with *reshape* and *merge*, and -hopefully- this guide will cover the rest.
+But don't panic yet.
+99% of your data problems can probably be solved in Stata with *reshape* and *merge*, and the rest will hopefully be covered in this guide series.

+I plan to write a series of posts on how to tackle the issues, listed below:

+* How to combine annual registry files with append (t_adm_1977 t_adm_1978 ... t_adm_2021)
+* How to merge registry data split across multiple minor data sets
+* How to translate codes to text (e.g. ICD-8 and ICD-10 diagnoses, surgery codes, etc.)
+* How to translate codes to text, when codes change meaning over time (e.g. department names)
+* How to download population data using Statistics Denmark's API directly from Stata.

+Some topics are common challenges, which everybody working with registry data will face.
+Other topics might showcase an advanced technique or perhaps only be relevant for researchers working with Danish registries.

+I'll add links to the list as soon as I finish a new post.
+But the deadline for my PhD thesis is closing in, so it might take some time.
+Write me, if you think I should prioritize a particular data management issue, which has been grinding your gears (too).

 # Before we begin ...